 The AIHL Board of directors ("AIHL Board") is responsible for organising and directing the affairs of Aviva Investors in a manner that is most likely to promote the success of Aviva Investors for the benefit of its shareholder and in a manner that is consistent with its Articles of Association, applicable regulatory requirements and current corporate governance practice.
-The AIHL Board membership is subject to the approval of its shareholder and the UK regulator; and comprises Executive and non-Executive directors.
+The AIHL Board membership comprises Executive and non-Executive directors and is subject to the approval of its shareholder and, where the director has a senior management function ("SMF") role, the UK regulator.